 My maid of honor made my veil.
 She sewed the beautiful border on and finished it the morning of my wedding.
 It was exactly what I wanted and made me feel so beautiful!

 18 1/2 months after Louisa was born, we welcomed our beautiful Elizabeth/Lizzy/Lizzybear into the world.
 She is a snuggle bug with beautiful eyes and a goofy personality.
-She loves headbutting and eating books.
+She loves singing and dancing to 60s music.
 Total goof!
 Her laugh and smile light up the room.
 She looks so much like her daddy and I love that so much!

 Now, let’s get on with the story of why I started crocheting…